Recurrent Hairy Cell Leukemia:

 But my Hairy Cell Leukemia came back again and again.
 I averaged only 2-3 years between occurrences.
 Side effects started to become more numerous and troublesome.

-I switched to a nationally recognized oncologist/researcher at a leading hospital who is very familiar with HCL.
+I switched to a nationally recognized oncologist/researcher at a leading hospital who is considered one of the top experts with type of leukemia.
 He told me that I had one of the worst remission histories that he’d ever seen or heard of.

 In late 2013, I was encouraged by my oncologist to join a Phase II clinical trial for Vemurafenib, a targeted therapy drug, for cancer patients with a BRAF mutation.
 HCL patients typically have this mutation and I did too.